 Harding - Searcy, AR 2015

 During the summer of 2015, Harding video works underwent a rebranding effort to create a new contemporary logo for all TV related studios, equipment, and clothing.
 The new logo features a circular design featuring the number 16.
 Students can expect to see the new logo to appear all over the communication department during the fall semester.

-[TV 16 Logo Image]